Sompting Abbotts Preparatory School

 Sompting Abbotts Preparatory School is a historic West Sussex independent school in Sompting, near Worthing and Steyning.
 It educates children of both sexes aged 2 to 13.
 The school sits in parkland of 30 acres, which includes woodland, chalk grassland slopes and a pond.

 The school was founded in 1921 and is a member of the Independent Association of Preparatory Schools (IAPS) and it is a non-selective day school.
-The headmaster is Stuart Douch and the principal is Patricia Sinclair.
+The headmaster is Chris Gunn and the principal is Patricia Sinclair.
 The school has strong links with the Church of St Mary the Blessed Virgin and holds its annual Harvest Festival and Christmas carol services there.

 Sompting Abbotts House

 The main school is housed in Sompting Abbotts House which was originally called Sompting Manor.

 Sompting Abbotts and the estate around it is believed to have been inhabited since the Neolithic period.
 The line of the original Chichester–Brighton Roman road runs through the school parkland.

 Following the dissolution of the monasteries by Henry VIII, Sompting Manor was granted in 1540 to Thomas Howard, Duke of Norfolk.

 In 1814, Princess Caroline, wife of the Prince of Wales (later King George IV), stayed at the manor on one of her royal visits to Worthing.
 It followed a stay in the town during her troubled marriage.

 The next day, she sailed to France from Lancing.

 The manor, along with its 1500 acre estate passed to Reverend P.G.
 Croft in 1830.
 At this time, the manor contained a house with a five-bay symmetrical south front.

-Sompting Abbotts House was built in 1856 for Rev. Croft's son, Henry. it was designed by the architect Philip Charles Hardwick (later to design the great hall of Euston railway station) in Neo-Gothic style for the then owner Henry Croft to replace Sompting Manor.
+Sompting Abbotts House was built in 1856 for Rev. Croft's son, Henry.
+It was designed by the architect Philip Charles Hardwick (later to design the great hall of Euston railway station) in Neo-Gothic style for the then owner Henry Croft to replace Sompting Manor.
 Hardwick's design was completed in 1856.
 The 1875 Ordnance Survey map shows the ground to the east and south with sweeping lawns and groups of trees which remain today.
 Sompting Abbotts House features high slate roofs, lancet casement windows, stone mullions, octagonal towers, spiral staircases and a castellated parapet.
 The house is a Grade II listed building.